What attracts mosquitoes to me?

 Where do mosquitoes lay their eggs?

-Mosquitoes lay their eggs on or near standing water.
+Mosquitoes lay their eggs on or very near to standing water.

 Each species has a slightly different preference.
 Some like fresh water, others like brackish water.
 Some like clean water, others prefer dirty water.
-Some lay their eggs on the water’s surface, while others lay eggs on damp soil at the waterline.
+Some lay their eggs on the water’s surface, some on plants, and some lay eggs on damp soil at the waterline.

 Do all mosquitoes bite?

-No. Only female mosquitoes bite, never males.
+No. Only female mosquitoes bite.
 Some mosquito species don’t bite at all, while others prefer to feed on animals rather than humans.
+In fact, many mosquito species are specialized to a particular host.
+For example, the mosquito Uranotaenia sapphirina in Florida, strongly prefers to feed on worms.

 What do male mosquitoes eat?